hudson-and-thames/arbitrage_research/CONTRIBUTING.md

      ```bash
      git push origin feature/your_feature_name
      ```
-   - Submit the pull request for review, to the develop branch - never master/main.
+   - Submit your pull request for review to the main branch.

 ## Code Review